01-edu/public/subjects/arrays/README.md

 Here is a program to test your function.

 There are things missing in this program.
-Use the output and the other information that you have available to retrieve what is missing.
+Use the output and the other information to figure out what is missing.

 ```rust
 use arrays::{sum, thirtytwo_tens};